HomeTrue North Blog

 16. Shaw Millennium Park

 Famous for being the largest free outdoor skatepark in Canada, the Shaw Millenium Park has 75,000 square feet of skateable surfaces.
 It has separate areas for beginners, intermediates and experts.
-Shaw Millenium Park is designated as a family activity park and hosts over 35,000 visitors annually.
+A new addition to the park are three climbing boulders, known as The Three Little Brothers.
+They allow new and experienced climbers the opportunity to boulder outdoors on natural rock while also adding an aesthetic touch to the space.

-The famous Calgary International Blues Fest happens in this park every year.
+Shaw Millenium Park is designated as a family activity park and hosts over 35,000 visitors annually, with the famous Calgary International Blues Fest happens in this park every year.

 A person skateboarding in a colourful outdoor skatepark with train overhead